jacob-carlborg/orange/README.markdown

 ## Introduction

-Orange is a serialization library for the D programming language.It supports D1/Tango and D2/Phobos.
+Orange is a serialization library for the D programming language.
+It supports D1/Tango and D2/Phobos.
 It can serialize most of the available types in D, including third party types and can serialize through base class references.
-It supports fully automatic serialization of all supported types and also supports several ways to customize the serialization.
+It supports fully automatic serialization of all supported types and also supports several ways to customize the serialization process.
 Orange has a separate front end (the serializer) and back end (the archive) making it possible for the user to create new archive types that can be used with the existing serializer.

+**Github is only used for the code repository, for more information and issue reporting see the project page: [http://dsource.org/projects/orange](http://dsource.org/projects/orange)**

 ## Build Dependencies